bgailleton/scabbard/wheels/README.md

 # Wheels

-These folders contains the "compiled" python binaries by my CI workflow.
+These directories contain the precompiled Python binaries from my CI workflow.

-- `DAGGER`: While you can use them, `pip install daggerpy` should be up-to-date
+- **DAGGER**: Although the binaries are available here, it’s recommended to use `pip install daggerpy` for the latest version.

-- `pytopotoolbox`: [Check the official website](https://topotoolbox.github.io/pytopotoolbox/) if the installation has been sorted.
-As of the time of writing, it involves manually compiling the C code, as `scabbard` relies on `pytopotoolbox` I provide precompiled binaries for `Linux`, `Windows` and `MacOS`.
+- **pytopotoolbox**: [Check the official website](https://topotoolbox.github.io/pytopotoolbox/) for installation updates.
+Currently, manual compilation of the C code is required.
+Since `scabbard` depends on `pytopotoolbox`, I provide precompiled binaries for `Linux`, `Windows`, and `MacOS`.

-- `scabbard`: Does not contain any compiled binaries, can be installed through `pip install pyscabbard` or with these local wheels (same things).
+- **scabbard**: This package doesn’t include compiled binaries.
+You can install it either through `pip install pyscabbard` or use the provided local wheels (both options are equivalent).